Text Files - Basic Operations (in Python)

 for word in words:

-#check whether the word matches our searchTerm (case-insensitive)
+#check whether the word matches our search_term (case-insensitive)

-if word.lower() == searchTerm.lower():
+if word.lower() == search_term.lower():

 #if so, increment the counter